 Rockson Agyeman is a research and teaching staff member at the Institute of Networked and Embedded Systems at the University of Klagenfurt.
 Rockson’s research focuses on re-identification in smart camera networks.
 He holds a master’s degree in information and communication engineering from Yeungnam University in South Korea and a bachelor of science degree in computer engineering from University of Ghana, Ghana.

-Rami Alshwaiyat is a senior scientist at the Institute for Networks and Embedded Systems at the University of Klagenfurt (Austria) and is affiliated with the Ubiquitous Sensing Lab, a joint research lab of Klagenfurt University and Silicon Austria Labs.
-He holds a PhD in wireless networking and security from the National University of Malaysia.
-Rami’s research interests are in network management, network security, device mobility, network self-calibration, and network sensing.
+Muhammad Arif is a senior scientist at the Institute for Networks and Embedded Systems at the University of Klagenfurt (Austria) and is affiliated with the Ubiquitous Sensing Lab, a joint research lab of Klagenfurt University and Silicon Austria Labs.
+He holds a PhD degree in Electronics Engineering from the Karachi Institute of Economics and Technology, Pakistan.
+Muhammad’s research interests are in pervasive computing, convex optimization, wireless sensor networks, and algorithm design.

 Sharath Chandra Akkaladevi is a PhD student in the Pervasive Computing group at the University of Klagenfurt.
 His research is on activity and scene understanding in human robot collaboration for industrial applications.
 He holds a master’s degree with distinction in information technology from University of Klagenfurt.
 Since 2012 he is working as a research scientist in the robotics and autonomous system department at Profactor GmbH in Steyr, Austria.